 Van Gogh painted two versions of this portrait, both in June 1890, both portraits showed the doctor in the same position, what doffer both paintings are the colors and the style used.
 The one displayed in Musée d’Orsay is the second version.

-The Rue Montorgueil in Paris
+The Rue Montorgueil in Paris – Monet

-Although most people believe this painting shows the celebration of 14th July, the Bastille Day, it actually depicts a celebration of the 30th June of 1878, that was declared that same year as the “Peace and Work Day” by the government.
+Although most people believe this painting shows the celebration of 14th July, the Bastille Day, it actually depicts a celebration of the 30th June of 1878, which was declared that same year as the “Peace and Work Day” by the government.

 This event happened due to the third Universal Exhibition in Paris, which had just opened some weeks before.